jeffpar/pcjs.v1/blog/2015/02/23/README.md

 + Breakpoints Malfunction after Reading CR3, TR6, or TR7
 + Return Address Incorrect for Segment Limit Fault during FNINIT

-Finally, the last 80386-B1 errata update I've seen, dated September 1, 1987, continued to list previous errata (#1-#17), plus the two errata from April 30 (#18 and #19), and the following new errata:
+On September 1, 1987, the final 80386-B1 errata update that I'm aware of continued to list previous errata (#1-#17), plus the two errata from April 30 (#18 and #19), along with the following new errata:

 + VERR/VERW/LAR/LSL Instructions Malfunction with Bad Selector
 + Coprocessor Malfunctions with Paging Enabled